elaheghasemise/OddsCheckerApp/readme.txt

 This application uses Java 1.8 and maven and log4j.

-- In order to build the application run the following maven command: mvn clean package
+- In order to build the application run the following maven command, result of this command is to generate .jar file in target directory: mvn clean package

 - Inorder to run the app, navigate to the jar file directory and run the following command: java -jar OddsCheckerApp.jar eventId